sohail073/sales_data_ETL_pipeline/README.md

 The project follows an ETL pipeline to process data from external APIs and load it into a PostgreSQL database.
 The main steps are:

 1. **Extraction**: Fetch data from APIs for products, carts, and users.
-2. **Transformation**: Clean and preprocess the data, including sentiment analysis on product descriptions.
+2. **Transformation**: Clean and preprocess the data.
 3. **Loading**: Insert the transformed data into the respective PostgreSQL tables.

-The project uses Python libraries such as `pandas` for data manipulation, `requests` for API calls, `TextBlob` for sentiment analysis, and `psycopg2` for database interactions.
+The project uses Python libraries such as `pandas` for data manipulation, `requests` for API calls, and `psycopg2` for database interactions.
 Environment variables are managed using `python-dotenv`.

 ## Setup